japila-books/spark-sql-internals/docs/logical-operators/LogicalRDD.md

 # LogicalRDD -- Logical Scan Over RDD

-`LogicalRDD` is a link:spark-sql-LogicalPlan-LeafNode.adoc[leaf logical operator] with <<newInstance, MultiInstanceRelation>> support for a logical representation of a scan over <<rdd, RDD of internal binary rows>>.
+`LogicalRDD` is a spark-sql-LogicalPlan-LeafNode.md[leaf logical operator] with <<newInstance, MultiInstanceRelation>> support for a logical representation of a scan over <<rdd, RDD of internal binary rows>>.

 `LogicalRDD` is <<creating-instance, created>> when:

-* `Dataset` is requested to <<spark-sql-Dataset-untyped-transformations.adoc#checkpoint, checkpoint>>
+* `Dataset` is requested to <<spark-sql-Dataset-untyped-transformations.md#checkpoint, checkpoint>>

-* `SparkSession` is requested to link:SparkSession.md#internalCreateDataFrame[create a DataFrame from an RDD of internal binary rows]
+* `SparkSession` is requested to SparkSession.md#internalCreateDataFrame[create a DataFrame from an RDD of internal binary rows]

 !!! note
     `LogicalRDD` is resolved to [RDDScanExec](../physical-operators/RDDScanExec.md) when [BasicOperators](../execution-planning-strategies/BasicOperators.md#LogicalRDD) execution planning strategy is executed.